This post is only going to be useful for those who have seen both Blade Runner films.

 Cryptocurrencies are digital currencies that are kept rare to a certain specification, and they are not backed by any military in the world, and you cannot force a storekeeper to accept your cryptocurrency when you want to buy food.
 In much the same way, you can show up at Walmart with gold and diamonds in the back of your truck.
 However, the Walmart manager is not going to let you buy anything with it.
 U.S. law states that businesses must, at the very least, accept U.S. currency.
+U.S. law states that U.S. currency must always be accepted for public and private debts, which essentially guarantees it will hold its value and be accepted by private businesses for regular transactions.
 No such law exists for precious metals, or just as dubiously, for cryptocurrency.

 Furthermore, even if the Walmart manager wanted to trade for your geological rarities, he would not have any equipment on hand to verify the authenticity and purity of it.
 You would have to wait around in the parking lot, hoping someone would eventually show up who believed that gold and diamonds were, for some reason, worth U.S. cash, and would trade for them.
 If nobody showed up, you would be stuck with near-useless geological artifacts in the back of your truck, and no way to buy the groceries you need.